drB-dotjpg/DiscordFortniteBot2/README.md

 * Choose where you start on the map at the start of the match.
 * Join game after its already begun.
 * Quit game after inactivity or if specified.
+* World map generated using an image instead of emotes.

 ### User Interface
 The biggest change planned is a user interface revamp.
 Minimise the text on screen and use visual elements in order to give the player information.
 The current proposal to address this is to have 2 map views rather than one.
 The traditional world, seen in Fortnite Bot 1,  map will stay.
 This serves as a reference on where the player is on the map and where the major structures are located.
 This map will be refered to as the **world view**.
 The second map provides more detail on whats around the player.
 This includes loot, players, and detailed map elements.
 This map will be refered to as the **player view**.

 ### World
-New elements should be added in order to make a more dyamic world.
+New elements should be added in order to make a more dynamic world.
+Destrucable objects that bullets cannot pass through.
+Chests that you can gain items from.
+Rivers and lakes that you cannot shoot when swimming in.
+Trees you can get building materials from.

-Not complete im still working on this but I don't want to right now